petersallai/moonblokz-radio-simulator/README.md

 # MoonBlokz Radio Simulator

 GUI-based, interactive radio network simulator that drives and visualizes a multi-node system using [moonblokz-radio-lib](https://github.com/petersallai/moonblokz-radio-lib).
+This library is specifically designed to meet the needs of the MoonBlokz blockchain, which is tailored for radio communication and microcontrollers [https://www.moonblokz.com](https://www.moonblokz.com).

+Comprehensive details about MoonBlokz can be found in the [MoonBlokz article series](https://medium.com/@peter.sallai/moonblokz-series-part-i-building-a-hyper-local-blockchain-2f385b763c65).
+Part VII of the series discusses the radio communication topic.

-This application can run the same radio logic as the embedded nodes.
+application can run the same radio logic as the embedded nodes.
 The simulator renders a 2D map with nodes and obstacles, simulates radio propagation and collisions, and lets you observe throughput, link quality, and distribution metrics in real time.
 A scalable virtual-time driver enables accelerated or slowed simulations without timer bursts or stalls.

 ![App screenshot](docs/images/screenshot1.png)